-- for failing to make a report of suspected money laundering of five years' imprisonment and/or an unlimited fine. - o for "tipping off" of two years' imprisonment and/or an unlimited fine. - $\circ\;$ for destroying or disposing of relevant documents of five years' imprisonment and/or an unlimited fine.
+- $\circ~$ for failing to make a report of suspected money laundering of five years' imprisonment and/or an unlimited fine. - o for "tipping off" of two years' imprisonment and/or an unlimited fine. - for destroying or disposing of relevant documents of five years' imprisonment and/or an unlimited fine.

-Terrorism Act 200019, and the Anti-terrorism, Crime and Security Act 200120
+Terrorism Act 2000, and the Anti-terrorism, Crime and Security Act 2001

 - 2. The Terrorism Act establishes a series of offences related to involvement in arrangements for facilitating, raising or using funds for terrorism purposes.
-The Act: - makes it a criminal offence for any person not to report the existence of terrorist property where there are reasonable grounds for knowing or suspecting the existence of terrorist property - makes it a criminal offence21 for anyone to take any action likely to prejudice an investigation by informing (i.e. tipping off) the person who is the subject of a suspicion report, or anybody else, that a disclosure has been made to a nominated officer or to the NCA, or that the police or customs authorities are carrying out or intending to carry out a terrorist financing investigation - grants22 a power to the law enforcement agencies to make an account monitoring order, similar in scope to that introduced under POCA - sets out the following penalties:
+The Act: - makes it a criminal offence for any person not to report the existence of terrorist property where there are reasonable grounds for knowing or suspecting the existence of terrorist property - makes it a criminal offence51 for anyone to take any action likely to prejudice an investigation by informing (i.e. tipping off) the person who is the subject of a suspicion report, or anybody else, that a disclosure has been made to a nominated officer or to the NCA, or that the police or customs authorities are carrying out or intending to carry out a terrorist financing investigation - grants52 a power to the law enforcement agencies to make an account monitoring order, similar in scope to that introduced under POCA ch 24

-17 section 341(2)(b)
+&lt;sup>47 section 341(2)(b)